 Although you pay for it, the appraiser does not work for you.
 They’re contracted by the bank to give the bank an unbiased, third party report.

-An appraisal can “fail” in two ways: the value of the property comes in below the contract’s price OR the property has/is missing things critical to occupant health & safety.
+An appraisal can “fail” in two ways: the appraiser’s opinion of value comes in below the contract’s price OR the property has/is missing things critical to occupant health & safety.

-“Failed” appraisals can be corrected by renegotiating terms or remedying health & safety shortfalls.
+“Failed” appraisals can be corrected by renegotiating terms, remedying health & safety shortfalls, or challenging the appraiser’s opinion.

-FHA & VA appraisals are more rigorous and have silly requirements.
-This can and does affect an offer’s attractiveness in the eyes of sellers.
+FHA & VA appraisals are more rigorous and have stricter requirements.
+This can affect an offer’s attractiveness in the eyes of sellers.

 Since 2008, many rules & regulations are now in place to ensure appraisers are as insulated from borrowers, Realtors, and myself as possible.

-Appraisers are conducted by licensed appraisers and, in my personal opinion, go through FAR more rigorous training and licensing requirements than is worth what they’re paid.
 The borrower(s) are responsible for the appraisal’s cost.
 That cost is dependent on (1) the size & location of the property, (2) appraiser backlog or oversupply, and (3) how inflation has generally affected all prices.
 As of July 2024, residential appraisals are ranging between $650-$1000 and commercial appraisals are a minimum $2000.
-A recent 5-unit, 5300sqft commercial appraisal came in at $4000.
+A recent 5-unit, 5300sqft commercial appraisal in 2024 came in at $4000.

 A common mistake borrowers will make is assuming the appraiser works for them.
 Although the borrower pays for the report, the appraiser is contracted by the bank, for the bank.
-The borrower will always receive a copy of the report, but the report is made specifically for the lender and consumers shouldn’t assume the appraiser has any allegiance to them.
+The borrower always receives a copy of the report, but the report is made specifically for the lender.
+Consumers shouldn’t assume the appraiser has any allegiance to them.

 An appraisal can cause problems one of two ways: (1) the property is missing key functions or components that could affect the health & safety of its occupants, or (2) the appraiser’s opinion of value is < the contract’s sales price.
 If a property “doesn’t appraise”, it means it’s failed one of the tests above (more commonly the 2nd).